Skip to content

 5. Role compensation

 Providing a salary range or hourly rate range also gives you the flexibility to pay your new electrician based on their licensing, skills, and on-the-job experience.
+You can compare your listing with national salary averages for electricians to make sure you’re offering fair compensation.

 6. Company overview

-Your electrical company overview can include:
+An electrical company overview can include:

 • How long you’ve been in business